China stocks slip on slowdown fears despite surprise rate cuts | Business

 - China

-China stocks fell on growth concerns on Monday after factory and retail activity slowed in July even as the central bank unexpectedly cut key rates to support the COVID-19 hit economy.
-The CSI300 index and the Shanghai Composite Index both slipped 0.1% at the end of the morning session.
-Some growth-oriented stocks, however, gained from lower rates.
+China stocks slipped on growth concerns on Monday after data showed economic activities and credit expansion slowed sharply in July even as the central bank unexpectedly cut key rates to support the COVID-19 hit economy.

+The CSI300 index closed down 0.1% while the Shanghai Composite Index ended almost flat.
+Some growth-oriented stocks, however, gained from lower rates, with the new energy sub-index surging more than 3%.

-Tech giants listed in Hong Kong slipped 0.3%, after five U.S.-listed Chinese state-owned enterprises (SOEs) whose audits are under scrutiny by the U.S. securities regulator said on Friday they would voluntarily delist from the New York Stock Exchange.
+Tech giants listed in Hong Kong slipped 1%, after five U.S.-listed Chinese state-owned enterprises (SOEs) whose audits are under scrutiny by the U.S. securities regulator said on Friday they would voluntarily delist from New York.
 Beijing and Washington are in talks to resolve a long-running audit dispute which could result in Chinese companies being banned from U.S. exchanges if China does not comply with Washington's demand for complete access to the books of U.S.-listed Chinese companies.

 Some analysts said the delistings of SOEs were not totally unexpected, and they believed the delistings could potentially help pave the way for an audit deal.
 "As for private enterprises listed in the U.S., whether they may be allowed more discretion to cooperate with the Public Company Accounting Oversight Board (PCAOB) audit inspection will probably depend on the sensitivity of data in their audit papers," said Weiheng Chen, partner and head of Greater China Practice at Wilson Sonsini.